lfe/blog/src/_posts/2015-03-26-1111-the-hidden-origins-of-lisp-mccarthy.md

 (written in Lisp), and not too long after that saw the release of version 1.5 of the language.

-At the 1980 Lisp conference held at Standford, John McCathy humorously commented on the previous two decades of Lisp's survival: [^7]
+At the 1980 Lisp conference held at Stanford, John McCarthy humorously commented on the previous two decades of Lisp's survival: [^7]
 <blockquote>
 "On LISP's approximate 21st anniversary, no doubt something could be said about